rfong/sustenance/bread/README.md

 # bread
 + [pain_lancienne.md](pain_lancienne.md) - Delayed fermentation bread, or pain l'ancienne.
 Instant yeast based.
 Extremely low-effort bread, no dough babysitting time.
 Very bready tasting, not sour.
 15 min active work (5 min mixing, 2-3 days waiting, 10 min shaping on bake day).
-+ [sourdough_tartine.md](sourdough_tartine.md) - Tartine style sourdough.
-Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
-Requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).
-+ [ny_sourdough_bagels.md](ny_sourdough_bagels.md) - adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space
-+ [sourdough_ciabatta.md](sourdough_ciabatta.md) - A quick ferment using both sourdough starter and instant yeast.
++ [sourdough_ciabatta.md](sourdough_ciabatta.md) - A super-high-hydration quick ferment using both sourdough starter and instant yeast.
 Not particularly sour, has a mild yet rich flavor.
 Extremely moist and holey with fantastic rise.
 Crust is rather soft.
 Only a little more work than pain l'ancienne.
-5 min active work, 1-2 hrs babysitting every half hour, overnight wait, then 10 min of work on baking day.
+5 min active work, 1-2 hrs of babysitting every half hour, overnight wait, then 10 min of work on baking day.
++ [sourdough_tartine.md](sourdough_tartine.md) - Tartine-style sourdough.
+Not too sour, tender and holey crumb but not too holey, crunchy crust, very beautiful when done correctly.
+Tasty but effortful; requires a solid day of babysitting (about 8 hrs on/off) and then the next morning (~1.5 hrs).
++ [ny_sourdough_bagels.md](ny_sourdough_bagels.md) - adaptation of Peter Reinhart's NY-style sourdough bagels to work with less fridge space
 + [flatbread.md](flatbread.md) - Quick and simple flatbread mountain party pile for those who crave flatbread.